 The best option for minors is our Coverdell Education Savings account.
 You need to open this account on behalf of your child before they turn 18.
 Anyone in the family, including the child, may contribute to the account.
 Unlike an IRA, the contributions don't need to be from earned income.
 Your child can then make tax-free withdrawals on the account to use for qualified education expenses at K-12 schools, college, vocational schools, and more.
 Qualified expenses include tuition, books, and other supplies.
 Read More: How To Save Money For Your Kids

 With an IRA CD, you choose the CD terms you want to invest in.
 The certificates mature when you reach the end of your term.
 At that time, your CDs will automatically renew for the same term at the new APY if we are not notified in advance that you wish to withdraw your funds and/or close your IRA.
 At the maturation date, you have a 10-day grace period to close your IRA, withdraw funds, or transfer to a new CD IRA.
-This can be done by phone, in person, or by secure chat.
+This can be done by calling or texting us, or visiting a branch.

 We no longer offer the option for members to receive a paper check for dividend payments.
 All dividends will be electronically deposited into your designated account.

 Dividends are paid monthly to your IRA account on the last day of the month, when they are compounded.
 Compounded dividends mean you earn interest on your deposited funds – and then you also earn interest on that interest.
 So your savings grow faster!